goldfirere/cs380/index.md

 * Lots of tutorials are available at <https://www.schoolofhaskell.com/>.

+* Standard library documentation is at <http://hackage.haskell.org/package/base>.

+* The Hoogle search engine (you can search by type!) is at <https://www.stackage.org/>.

 It can be hard to sort through all of this.
 If you find a tidbit (individual chapter of a book, tutorial, etc.) that you find helpful, [tell us all][mailing-list].